4moghDwivedi/Bildungsroman/README.md

 ## IMPORTANT: before opening the patches
 * Prerequisites for opening the patches include-
-    * installing rnbo guitar pedals, which can be found in the Package Manager in Max.
+    * Installing rnbo guitar pedals, which can be found in the Package Manager in Max.
-    * copy my instruments and tools into your Library folder in Max.
+    * Copy my instruments and tools into your Library folder in Max.
 This is found in your Documents folder.
-    * definitely turn on Scheduler in Overdrive in Audio Status. :)
+    * Turn on Scheduler in Overdrive in Audio Status.
+    * Take a deep breath if you want to go through the patches, and good luck. :)